Our Indigenous rights team suggest 10 ways to stand with Aboriginal and Torres Strait Islander people on what is, for many, a day of mourning.

 2. Attend a Survival Day event

-There are events happening all across Australia – google Survival Day or Invasion Day to find your closest event or check out this Invasion Day events list for the larger events.
+There are events happening all across Australia – google Survival Day or Invasion Day to find your closest event or check out this Invasion/Survival Day events list for the larger events.

 3. Follow @IndigenousX